Rohit Sharma: A comeback that was waiting to happen

 He also became the fourth player to hit six successive 50-plus scores in Tests played in India.
 Incidentally, this was Rohit’s fourth century in Test cricket and all four coming at home.

-Opening the innings with Mayank Agarwal, it was a great opportunity for Rohit to answer his critics and prove his mettle in red-ball cricket.
+Walking out to bat with Mayank Agarwal on a sunny morning in Vizag, it was a great opportunity for Rohit to answer his critics and prove his mettle in red-ball cricket.

-But initially, the right-hander did look tentative with the ball doing just enough.
-His technique seemed a bit dodgy with Vernon Philander consistently troubling him with the incoming delivery.
+But initially, the right-hander did look tentative with the ball moving just enough to cause doubts in the batsmen’s mind.
+His technique also seemed a bit dodgy with Vernon Philander consistently troubling him with the incoming delivery.

 Soaking in the pressure and showing great temperament, Rohit allowed himself to settle down, playing as late as possible and picking gaps behind square on the off side – the kind of shot we see a lot from him in white ball cricket.

-With spin being introduced after the first ten overs, Rohit brought his attacking game of white-ball cricket and stroked quite a few hits in front of the wicket as well.
+With spin being introduced soon after the first ten overs, India’s limited overs vice-captain brought his attacking game of white-ball cricket and hit quite a few balls in front of the wicket as well.

 It was only a matter of time before Rohit went downtown but what stood out was his exceptional use of the feet as time and again as he got to the pitch of the ball to lift it over the boundary ropes.